mobify/mobify-code-style/css/class-naming-conventions/readme.md

 ### Component modifiers that affect subcomponents

 Sometimes a component modifier will affect its sub-components.
-There are a few methods you can use to accomplish this.
-Try to pick one and stick to it throughout the project, adding comments as needed.
+There are several methods you can use to accomplish this.
+As much as possible, stick to one method in your project.

 ```html
 <div class="c-blog-post c--featured">